 Grant Holicky 27:33

-we had two in the same calendar year.
+2018, we had two in the same calendar year.
 But the biggest complaint for the Masters athletes was, how do I train through Christmas to be ready in the middle of January?
-And I remember sitting there going, why are you training through Christmas?
-And people were looking at me like I had two heads, and we’re gone.
-It’s a 45 minute standalone cross race.
-How much do you really need to do, like, hit the trainer a couple times.
-You’re gonna be fine.
-So it’s really, where do you burn those matches?
-Where do you go?
-All in
+And I remember sitting there going, “why are you training through Christmas?”
+And people were looking at me like I had two heads, and – it’s a 45 minute standalone cross race.
+How much do you really need to do?
+Like, hit the trainer a couple times, you’re gonna be fine.
+So it’s really – where do you burn those matches?
+Where do you go all in?

 Noah Granigan 28:02

-I burn them when I get a big snowstorm and I get GED up and I’m wondering why I’m not training when the weather’s really
+I burn them when I get a big snowstorm and I get jeed up (laughs) and I’m wondering why I’m not training when the weather’s really good.

 Grant Holicky 28:13

-good, right, right?
-No, it gets like he’s watching last year’s crit on the trainer.
-Just
+Right, right?
+Noah gets like – he’s watching last year’s crit on the trainer, just reeling it out…

 Noah Granigan 28:19

 To me, motivation really comes down to working out consistently.
 I think it’s a fallacy to think that we get motivated just because, you know, we start doing things, we start improving, we start growing.
 That’s what creates motivation.
-And to me, the off season is about the motivation comes from an increase in strength, an increase in durability.
+And to me, the off season is about – the motivation comes from an increase in strength, an increase in durability.
 If we are growing and getting better at something, it’s a lot easier to stay motivated.
-The other component is to make sure that there’s a human element, there’s an interaction.
-There’s a group type activity that keeps people motivated.
-If you’re going down in your basement and doing vo two intervals and strength training all by yourself every single day, I can understand how that could get old, but I think it’s important once, maybe even twice a week, to work out with other people, both from a strength training perspective as well as an indoor cycling perspective.
+The other component is to make sure that there’s a human element -there’s an interaction – there’s a group type activity that keeps people motivated.
+If you’re going down in your basement and doing vO2 intervals and strength training all by yourself every single day, I can understand how that could get old, but I think it’s important once, maybe even twice a week, to work out with other people – both from a strength training perspective as well as an indoor cycling perspective.
 I think motivation comes from consistency over time, and other people that are showing up helps us become more consistent.

 Rob Pickels 29:27